-PCBUs should ensure the horse provided for a new or inexperienced worker or other persuat the workplace is suitable and safe for that person.
+PCBUs should ensure the horse provided for a new or inexperienced worker or other person

 New and inexperienced riders should be given a quiet, steady horse.
 The horse should be well trained to slow down in response to pressure on the reins.
 Incidents can easily be caused by a new or inexperienced rider who may make sudden movements and noises upsetting or frightening the horse, so the horse needs to be tolerant of these behaviours.